nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 This addon brings additional groups and permissions:

-- A **`RecordManager`** group. //TODO what does it do by default?
+- A **`RecordManager`** group.
+Members of this group can create/edit retention rules and access the retention menu in Nuxeo Web UI for further options.
-- A **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and extend the duration of the retention for a document already under retention.
+- A **`Manage Record`** permission.
+Users with this permission can apply a retention rule to a document or a list of documents and extend the duration of the retention for a document already under retention.
-- A **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.
+- A **`Manage Legal Hold`** permission.
+Users with this permission can apply/remove a legal hold to a document or a list of documents.
-- An **`Unset Retention`** permission that allows granted users to undeclare a record, in specific conditions (only applicable in standard mode).
+- An **`Unset Retention`** permission.
+Users with this permission can undeclare a record, in specific conditions.
+This permission is only applicable when using the addon in standard mode.

 ### Managing Retention Rules